Angioplasty (Heart Stenting Treatment)

-Angioplasty is not a cure, but a treatment to reduce the affects of Coronary Artery Disease.
+Angioplasty is not a cure, but a treatment to reduce the effects of Coronary Artery Disease.
 It is extremely important to follow your medication regimen without any deviation.
-Another element for quick recovery involves accommodating lifestyle changes to improve their health and minimise the impact of their heart disease.
-Several factors are known to contribute to the build up of plaque in the coronary arteries.
+Another element for quick recovery involves accommodating lifestyle changes to improve their health and minimize the impact of their heart disease.
+Several factors are known to contribute to the build-up of plaque in the coronary arteries.
 It is the combination of several of these risk factors, rather than a single factor, that impacts coronary artery disease.

 Some of these risk factors such as male sex, age and heredity can only be attended but cannot be changed.
 However, other factors that can be controlled include: